jsPLNE/jsweb/README.md

 * `api`   Root folder `.js` file treat as server side script, if `index.js` exists, website homepage will be the result of `index.js`

-## tags for 1st level inside root folder
+## tags for inside folder

 * `api`   Folder contain api script. all `.js` inside this folder will be called as api call, include subfolders.
+* `param` Folder correspond URL position will be inteperate as req.params object member, folder name as the member name, URL path will be the value

 ## tags for api `.js` file